v-chns/greenMate/README.md

 # GreenMate
 A home gardening app that utilizes artificial intelligence (AI) to raise awareness towards gardening and air pollution.
+Made by GoodWaffle for GDSC Indonesia's 2024 HackFest.

 ### Main Features